Prepping Your Business for Black Friday & Cyber Monday

 There are tons of websites that list great products and deals during the holidays.
 Reach out to some of the authors and see if they'll include your product!

 News outlets love to feature local entrepreneurs and small businesses as well.
 See if they too would be willing to host a segment about your business or product.

 It doesn't hurt to ask, it may just work out in your favor.

 9. Be Active on Social

 It's also an easy way to drum up demand and keep customers informed about out-of-stock items, hours, and more.
 If your content is engaging and timely, people will keep coming back.

 You can also use social media to provide customer service.
 Customers love the 24/7 nature of social media, and if nothing else, it may keep your phone from ringing a little less often.

-Research has shown that there's usually a slow drop-off into January, leaving you plenty of opportunities to sell – people want to use the gift cards and cash they received as presents.
+Research has shown there's usually a slow drop-off into January, leaving you plenty of opportunities to sell past Cyber Monday.

 Don't let the holidays stress you out.
 Start preparing early and consider the tips above for an organized, sane, and strong holiday season.
-For more business-based holiday support, read our article, Tips to Keep Your Business Moving During the Holiday Season.
-Our customer service team is also available at 1-888-575-2235 to answer any questions you may have.
+For more business advice and support, visit our Label Learning Center.